michael-brittlebank/wp-reading-list/svn-import/tags/2.2.1/Readme.txt

 = Why aren't my widgets or sidebars displaying on the WP Reading List layout view? =

 At this point, the plugin does not support widgets or sidebars in its templates due to difficulty organizing the lists due to the unpredictability of widget/sidebar sizes.

 = What can I do if I want to change the look of the Reading List layout to better fit with my theme? =

 There are several options available in the WP Reading List admin settings to help the reading list layouts fit smoothly into any existing theme.
 In addition, the templates have been highly detailed in terms of extra id's and classes for easy customization via CSS.
 Many themes have a "Custom CSS" tab built into the admin menu where you can add your changes.
 Otherwise, you can always place your modifications within the "style.css" file of your parent or child theme.

-= How can I change the default WP Reading List image? =
+= How can I change the default WP Reading List image I see when I do not upload a "Cover Image"? =

-There are two options: 1) You can use the settings in the admin panel and use the file uploader there.
-2) You can use a file manager and go to "wp-content/plugins/wp-reading-list/wprl-theme/" and replace the "default.png" image with your image of the same name.
+This will hopefully be implemented as an admin option for the plugin in the future.
+For now, you will have to go to your website's file manager and go to "wp-content/plugins/wp-reading-list/wprl-theme/" and replace the "default.png" image with your image of the same name.
 It is recommended that you choose a default image with a 3:4 aspect ratio (width:height) to match the other cover images.

 = The "Works", "Authors", "Types", and "Reading List" terminology is confusing.
 Is there a easier way to think of these things? =

 Yes.
 Think of "works" as specialized "posts" and similarly of "authors" & "types" as different kinds of "tags".
 The "Reading List" and "Reading List Items" is a phrase which tries to include all kinds of reading materials such as books, magazines, articles, etc.

-= How do I use the WP Reading List shortcodes? =

-The WP Reading List shortcode embeds a list of items on a page or sidebar widget according to both the plugin settings in the admin panel and the parameters passed to the shortcode.
-The format is: [wprl layout="plain" number="10"].
-At this time, the only format available is "plain" but you can specify any number for the number of works displayed. (*Note, -1 returns all works.)

 == Screenshots ==

 1. Grid Layout

+2. List Layout

-2. Single Item View
+3. Single Item View

-3. Author View

-4. Shortcode View
+4. Author View

 == Changelog ==

-= 4.0.0 =
-* Replaced frontend templates and styling to be response, i.e. mobile friendly, and to reuse common logic
-* Refactored code to be more human-readable and removed redundant admin settings

-= 3.0 =
-*Added image uploader for default cover image
-*Added shortcode support for embedding plain reading list *Fixed whitespace issue in source code
-*Fixed issue with grid view layout

-= 2.2.3 =
-*Fixed information fields not displaying in works archive

-= 2.2.2 =
-*Added more meta fields showing in single works template

 = 2.2.1 =
 *Added css id for use in styling plugin templates